Skip to content

 Many transgender people decide to do something about their distress.
 They make social, medical, or legal changes in how they look or act.
 They make a gender transition.
 Every person who does this has their own path.
 Some people make a gender transition even though they do not feel distress.

 People who only make a social transition do not always say they are transgender.
 Some say they are genderqueer.
-Some other identities for gender minorities are:
+Some other identities for gender diverse people are:

 • nonbinary